DeAntiWang/deantiwang.github.io/about.md

 <p>

-I'm lreaning Python3 and TensoFlow in order to become a AI programmer.
+I'm learning Python3 and TensoFlow in order to become a AI programmer.

 <p>